Climate Change in the ACT

 Scientists love information!
 Accurate, carefully measured information helps scientists learn new things about the world.

-Choose a time of day (maybe 2:30pm if at school, or 4pm at home) to measure the temperature.
+Choose a time of day (maybe 2:30pm if at school, or 4pm at home).
 Measure the temperature every day for a whole month at this same time.
-Record the date, time and temperature on your computer.
-At the end of the month have a look to see how many days of the same (or similar) temperature you had.
+Record the date, time and temperature using the template provided below.

 Scientists do measurements of the weather like this, too.
 But they do it over many, many years, not months.
 Many years of weather data tell scientists what is happening with the climate